 To uninstall the Git hooks, run the following command from the top level of your source checkout directory:

 Once you have all the required dependencies installed, the simplest way to

-build and install Bokeh and BokehJS is to use the
+build and install Bokeh and BokehJS is to use pip.

-Bokeh will be installed to refer to the source directory.
-Any changes you make to the python source code will be available immediately without any additional steps.
+Bokeh will be installed to refer to your local source directory.
+Any changes you make to the Python source code will be available immediately without any additional steps.
 This is the recommended mode when working on the Bokeh codebase.

 site-packagesdirectory.
 In this mode, any changes to the Python source code will have no effect until you run